Vidya023/Coding-Research-Paper/3.Pairs-Trading-Machine-Learning/README.md

 ![Screenshot](images/performance.png)
 ![Screenshot](images/selected-pairs.png)

-#### 5. From each of these pairs, one asset was chosen based on its expected returns.

-#### 6. A portfolio was constructed using the selected assets' data from 2015 to 2021, with asset weights determined by Markowitz Portfolio Theory.
+#### 5. A portfolio was constructed using the selected assets' data from 2015 to 2021, with asset weights determined by Markowitz Portfolio Theory.

 ![Screenshot](images/piechart.png)

-#### 7. Allocation of capital before and after trading for each asset
+#### 6. Allocation of capital before and after trading for each asset

 ![Screenshot](images/allocation.png)

-#### 8. For an investment of $10,000 in this portfolio over approximately two years (2022-2024), a buy-and-hold strategy generated a portfolio value of $15028.38, while the developed trading strategy resulted in a portfolio value of $21961.48.
+#### 7. For an investment of $10,000 in this portfolio over approximately two years (2022-2024), a buy-and-hold strategy generated a portfolio value of $8816.68, while the developed trading strategy resulted in a portfolio value of $16402.27.

 ![Screenshot](images/comparison.png)